SPECIALTIES

 Education Requirements

-An Inpatient Obstetrics Nurse (RNC-OB) needs to have worked for 2,000 hours in obstetrics within the last 24 months before taking the exam.
+While it’s not necessary, employers often encourage OB nurses to become a certified Inpatient OB nurse (RNC-OB) after they’ve gained some work experience.
+You’ll need to have worked for 2,000 hours in obstetrics within the last 24 months before taking the exam.

 There are several other certifications through the National Certification Corporation divided into categories of: Core, Nurse Practitioner, and Subspecialty certifications.
 Some are focused on the care of the mother and others on the care of the neonate.